-Commitment 1: Effective early identification of needs with appropriate assessments across Education, Health and Care (Assessment)
+Commitment 1: Effective identification of needs with appropriate assessments

-- We need to identify children and young people's needs earlier so that we can produce a high quality plan, provide support as soon as possible and reduce exclusion and lost access to learning and education. - We need to assess children and young people based on their overall individual needs rather than their medical diagnosis - We need to improve our assessment processes so that we are clear about who should do what and when.
+- We need to identify children and young people's needs earlier so that we can provide support as soon as possible. - We need to assess children and young people based on their overall individual needs rather than their medical diagnosis. - We need to improve our assessment processes so that we are clear about who should do what and when.